sparsetech/pine/README.md

 MetaWeb provides Scala and Scala.js bindings for HTML5.

 It implements a DOM as an immutable tree.
 This tree can be transformed into a stateful tree.
-There are three different state trees:
+There are two different state trees:

 - Zero-way: Initially just a copy of the immutable tree.
 Attributes and children can be updated, but don't trigger changes.
-- One-way: Value updates will trigger changes.
-- Two-way: Value updates in the rendered tree (browser DOM e.g.) will be propagated back.
+- Reactive: Value updates will trigger changes.
+Two-way binding is supported, so that value updates in the rendered tree (i.e. browser DOM) will be propagated back.

 This allows for more fine-grained control as one-way and two-way binding have a slightly higher memory and performance footprint.